April 29, 2019

 The paper cutter back gauge control system moves the back gauge and displays its position relative to the cut line.
 The displayed size will be the size of the material after cutting.

-While some smaller paper cutters offer computer controls as an option, large paper cutting machines (over 36”) all come with some type of computer control for the back gauge.
+While some smaller commercial paper cutters offer computer controls as an option, large paper cutting machines (over 36”) all come with some type of computer control for the back gauge.
 Not all computer control systems are identical though, as the standard features they offer vary.

 Basic control systems are simple digital display computers that, while limited in advanced features, do offer all the basic features needed to efficiently operate the machine and handle most paper cutting jobs.